Miraflores Altarpiece: Panels

 The left-hand wing shows Mary dressed in a violet-white robe, looking at the infant Christ as he returns her gaze.
 Beside them a seated Saint Joseph is dressed in red with a long head-dress, dozing as he leans on a staff.
 The hem of Mary's robe is inscribed in golden script containing text from the "Canticle of Mary" of Luke 1:46–48.; My soul doth magnify the Lord....
 This panel was long assumed to be a Nativity until described by art historian Erwin Panofsky as a simple representation of the Holy Family.
 The accompanying reliefs show moments of the Life of Christ; key events from his infancy to the Presentation at the Temple.

-In the centre panel, Mary is shown in a red robe holding the Christ's lifeless long body.
+In the centre panel, Mary is shown in a red robe holding Christ's lifeless long body.
 Saint Peter and Luke the Evangelist stand on either side of her.
-Both are dressed in black clothes, and represent, the foundation of the early Church and the Gospels, respectively.
+Both are dressed in black clothes and represent the foundation of the early Church and the Gospels, respectively.
 The right-hand panel shows the moment (not in any of the Gospels) when Christ appears to his mother after his Resurrection, which is repeated at a smaller scale in the distance through the open doorway at rear.
 Although van der Weyden had otherwise presented the chronology of the triptych from left to right, the background resurrection is to the right of the Appearance in the foreground.
 The sequence is suggested by the picture's depth (in that the scene in the foreground is chronologically the more recent), and by the long winding path that leads from the tomb to the interior.

 The artist uses a number of pictorial devices to suggest the approach of the risen Christ, including the winding path, the doors which open inwards, and the exterior light falling on the interior tiles.
 The archway reliefs include representations of the Old Testament antecedents to The Passion, including the Death of Absalom and the Binding of Isaac.

 The panels are in good condition and have not suffered significant damage.
 They were cleaned in 1981 when layers of discoloured and ruined varnishes were removed.
 Technical examination shows that Rogier made a number of changes to the final poses.